 Pre Cooler Room

 Main Holding Room

 Main Pack Line – 4 Lane High Speed Optical Grader – Rotary tipper onto dry in-feed.
 There are 22 Drops / Packing tables.

-Additional Pack Line – Double Lane Pack Line – wet & dry tipping into in-feed with all product moving over a sorting table before transferring onto the main pack tables that are ideal for imported loose fruit that needs to be packed into punnets for retail and wholesale clients.
-This pack line is also very handy to sort and re-pack any fruit or round vegetables that arrive with quality issues at Cape Town Harbour.
+Additional Pack Line – Double Lane Pack Line – wet & dry tipping into in-feed with all product moving over a sorting table before transferring onto the main pack tables that are ideal for imported loose fruit for packing into punnets for retail and wholesale clients.
+This pack line is also utilised to sort and re-pack any fruit or round vegetables that arrive with quality issues at Cape Town Harbour.

-- Production Capacity per Hour – 2 000 kg (Imported Stone Fruit, Apples, Pears, Citrus and fresh round Vegetables)
+We are able to pack significant volume (Imported Stone Fruit, Apples, Pears, Citrus and fresh round Vegetables).

 November – April (Stone Fruit Packing and Export).

-We can assist with the resorting and repacking of imported fresh fruits and vegetables that arrives with Quality issues in Cape Town Harbour from May to October.
+From May to October we can assist with the re-sorting and re-packing of imported fresh fruit and vegetables that arrive in Cape Town harbour and are found to have quality issues.

 We welcome trade enquiries, comments and suggestions.